 After several weeks of searching—and several violent encounters with a shadowy form—the menace is cornered and put to death.
 At this time, however, few in the Imperium are familiar with the creature that later will be known as a genestealer, and the creature’s significance on Torox III goes unrecognized.
 Nevarre departs the planet, never realizing that this vanguard of the Tyranid menance already has implanted its genetic material into several victims and laid the groundwork for an ever-growing genestealer cult.

 THE PROMETHEUM WAR (701-704.M41)—The prometheum-rich Sartaka System is scoured of xenos and claimed by the Imperium.
-The Fourth Company arrive in-system near the end of the campaign, when Nevarre and his men join the rest of the chapter—operating at full strength for the first time in a century—in the epic Battle of Sartaka Prime.
+The Fourth Company arrive in-system near the end of the campaign, when Nevarre and his men join the rest of the chapter—every chapter operating at full strength for the first time in a century—in the epic Battle of Sartaka Prime.

 GARELIUS’ FALL (725.M41)—Captain Garelius meets his end on Collegia during the Battle for Fermi’s Rift.
-For two years, the Fourth Company fights against the budding WAAAGH! of Warboss Snarltooth, who eventually marches on the planet’s capital city.
+For two years, the Fourth Company had fought against the budding WAAAGH! of Warboss Snarltooth, who eventually marched on the planet’s capital city.

 With the death of Garelius, High Marshall Ioculus names Nevarre to take command of the Fourth Company—to the cheers of his comrades who know his worth.

 EXTERMINATUS OF YA’FOL (729.M41)–The Fourth Company is called upon to put down a Chaos-led rebellion after cultists summon daemons to their cause.
 The battleground is a nightmare of insanity, with maddened women sacrificing their babies before the ranks of Knights as part of a heretical ceremony to open a portal and allow more Warp-spawn to join the fight.